getbubblenow/bubble/docs/dev.md

 Bubble Developer Guide
 ======================
+This guide is intended for developers who would like to work directly with the Bubble source code.

 # Development Setup
-These instructions presume you are running a newly setup Ubuntu 20.04 system.
+These instructions presume you are running a newly setup Ubuntu 20.04 or Mac OS X system.

-Either the Ubuntu Server or Desktop distribution will work.
+For Ubuntu, either the Server or Desktop distribution will work.

 Other Debian-based systems will probably also work fine.